Mazamars312/Analogue-Amiga/README.md

 The Commodore Amiga 500 was a personal computer that replaced the well loved Commodore C64 in Commodores product line.
 It also was one of the many 68K personal computers that showed that this CPU was a power house when intergrated with great hardware beside it.

-This is powered from the Mister line of the Amiga Mist project (Also known as the minimig) and the picorv32 RISC-v chip for the media arbitor between the core and APF framework for floopy, harddrive and CDrom access.
+This is powered from the Mister line of the Amiga Mist project (Also known as the minimig) and the picorv32 RISC-v chip for the media arbitor between the core and APF framework for floppy, harddrive and CDrom access.

 ## What can it do?
 * Both 68K and 68020 CPUs added